Short history of half-marathons

 The corpus of official and religious documents in the old Slavonian language left from Moldova and Valachia is much less than those in Serbia or Bulgaria.
 The main reason is that in those regions, people spoke a Slavic language, while in Moldova and Valachia, that was not the case.
 Besides, as mentioned before, writing was not a priority among Romanians.

 What has changed and made people start writing in Romanian?
 There are different theories on this topic among historians.
 The one that seems more accurate is that the Lutheran influence in Transylvania from the XVI century made people start writing in their native language.
-In support of that, we have the first documents printed in the Romanian language in Brasov from 1550s.
+In support of that, we have the first documents printed in the Romanian language in Brasov from the 1550s.
 The deacon Coresi moved from Targoviste to Brasov (at the time in a different country, Transylvania) and started publishing religious books translated into Romanian.
 In “Psaltirea romaneasca” printed in 1570 Coresi explains his reasons to publish in Romanian language: “Eu, diaconul Coresi, daca vazui ca mai toate limbile au cuvintul lu dumnezeu in limba lor, numai noi, rumanii, n-avam…” (I, Coresi the deacon, if I saw that all the languages have the word of god in their language, only us, romanians, don’t…)

 The first school in Romanian was also founded in Brasov in the same century.
 Lutherans were strong supporters of using people’s language in the church.
 For example, Martin Luther translated the Bible into German in 1534.